D, the son would love Miliki. Unfortunately, it’ll be many, many years before he’s granted entry into this members-only club.

 I had a nice enough tall drink – a mojito.
 I asked for the rum to be dialed back and the sweet upped and so my glass came with a sandy bottom of sugar which I stirred.

-Friends sitting at the table had G & Ts And others modelled, walked round, admired cushions and throw pillows, the smooth wooden arms of comfy soft leather chairs.
+Friends sitting at the table had G & Ts And others modelled, walked round, admired Velvet cushions and covers, throw pillows, the smooth wooden arms of comfy soft leather chairs.
 And light bulbs with stunning filaments 🙂 Honestly, I left seriously considering signing up.
 And begging to take D in :).
 We’ll see.